stecknologies/actions-chrome/README.md

 # humane-chrome
-a browser extension that tracks the user's workflow
+a browser extension that lets users keep track of actions

 ### hotlinks
 - using [gun](https://github.com/amark/gun), an offline, decentralized database